endlessparadigm/Predicting-Work-Efficiency/README.md

 ![image](https://user-images.githubusercontent.com/9099847/235521067-15d19d3e-7bd4-43d0-a447-a7252ac45d09.png)

 Great.
-This is exactly what I need!
+This is exactly what I needed!
 Poisson, Poiseuille, it doesn't even matter guy I can get this to work.
 My spreadsheet has running averages and tentative/expected/confirmed start and completion dates for every asset and work bucket.
-This means two points for every section (start/end of each bucket) and two points for sending the work between buckets, across (6 or so buckets for the purpose of this writing, but closer to 12), and about 150 rows (assets).
+This means two (start/end) points for every section or bucket and two points for sending the work between buckets (from one team to the next team), across (6 or so buckets for the purpose of this writing, but closer to 12), and about 150 rows (assets).
 That's my ΔP.
+(There is also the reminder that not all pipelines are similar, and some buckets are skipped or concurrent buckets can begin depending on the asset.
+Let's hold that that thought aside for now).

+> So to re-iterate with the ΔP on our Hagen-Poiseuille equation (is it lunch yet?)

 >Example: T1 > |Team 1 start date (T1s)> Team 1 end date (T1e)| > T2 | Team 2 start date (T2s) > Team 2 end date (T2e) | > T3